Oldcotes Dyke: Hodsock Brook

 Hodsock Brook rises as a series of springs near Gildingwells.
 The stream flows eastwards, through Langold Holt, a wooded area with a pond in its centre, crosses the border from the Metropolitan Borough of Rotherham into Nottinghamshire, and enters the upper of two lakes that are part of Langold Country Park.
 A weir lowers the level into the second lake, and the overflow from this flows through woods and through a culvert beneath the remains of the railway sidings for Firbeck Colliery, Langold.
 Next is passes under the A60 Doncaster Road and to the north of Hodsock Lodge Farm.
 There is a sewage treatment works on the northern bank, opposite the farm.
 On the edge of woods called New Plantation, it is joined by Owlands Wood Dike and turns abruptly to the north, to join Oldcotes Dyke.

 Owlands Wood Dike begins at a pond to the south of Gildingwells, and initially flows south.
 The Rotherham and Nottinghamshire border follows the course of the stream, which then turns to the east.
 The border turns to the south and leaves the river just before it reaches Corn Mill Farm.
-Here it is joined by a stream from Wallingwells, once the site of Wallingwells Priory and now occupied by a 17th century country house.
+A water mill constructed of stone with a roof of pantiles was built at the site around 1800 by the father of Sir T. W. White.
+It was disused by 1897, and the machinery was removed in 1928 when the building was converted into a house.
+The dike is joined by a stream from Wallingwells, once the site of Wallingwells Priory and now occupied by a 17th-century country house.
 The house was divided into seven dwellings in 1926.
 The stream is the outflow of two lakes, connected together by sluices.
 On the eastern edge of Holme Wood, Owlands Wood Dike splits, and the two channels both enter Carlton Lake, which feeds South Carlton Corn Mill.
 The building dates from the late 18th and mid 19th centuries, and the cast iron water wheel is still in situ.
 It drove three sets of stones, and internally, most of the machinery still exists although it is not functional.
 A two-arched bridge with a stepped overshoot for the mill race, built in the 1830s, carries Church Lane over the Dike.
 After passing under the A60 Doncaster Road, it heads north-east, to reach Hodsock Priory.
 There are a number of channels in the vicinity of the Priory, a country house originally build in 1829, but remodelled by George Devey between 1873 and 1876.
 While the Priory is Grade II listed, the Gatehouse and a bridge over a dry moat are Grade I listed structures.
 The gatehouse dates from the early 16th century, and the bridge is slightly later, although it was restored in the 18th and 19th centuries.
 To the north of Hodsock Priory, Owlands Wood Dike joins Hodsock Brook.